European White Birch, Silver Birch

 - Hardy to USDA Zone 2 Native to Europe, including Britain (where it is known as Silver Birch), and some high altitude parts of Asia.

-- Oregon State Univ. campus: west side of Student Health Center.
+- Oregon State Univ. campus: south side of Callahan dorm.